andrew-drogalis/MySQL-Concurrency/README.md

 ?>
 ```
-In the src file require_once the 'databse_connect.php' file.
+In the src file require_once the 'database_connect.php' file.
 Once the PHP file is required, the function will run and the connection will open.

-The require_once will also allow the '$con' variable to be available in the src file.
+The require_once will also make the '$con' variable accessible in the src file.

 ```php
 <?php